What is an exhaust gas recirculation (EGR) valve?

 A failing EGR valve will affect the performance and economy of your engine, though it is likely that the ECU will notice the issue and alert the driver through a dashboard warning light before any physical symptoms are experienced.
 These symptoms may include rough idling, hesitance in acceleration and a loss in fuel economy.

 What do I need to do if I see the engine check light illuminate?

-Return the car to your main dealer to be checked, which will initially be carried out by a diagnostic check.
-If the fault code displayed relates to exhaust gas recirculation, the likelihood is that the valve will need to be either cleaned or replaced.
+Return the car to your main dealer to be checked.
+If the fault code displayed by the diagnostic equipment relates to exhaust gas recirculation, the likelihood is that the valve will need to be either cleaned or replaced.
 Cleaning is much cheaper than replacement, so it is prudent to react immediately to all warning lights.